Codemon72/Spickzettel/HTML & CSS.md

 You can generally read the values as if they were just a number, like 1,0,0,0 is “1000”, and so clearly wins over a specificity of 0,1,0,0 or “100”.
 The commas are there to remind us that this isn’t really a “base 10” system, in that 0,0,1,0 would still rank higher than 0,0,0,13.

+**Important Notes**:
+- The **universal selector (*)** has no specificity value (0,0,0,0)
+- **pseudo-elements** (e.g. :first-line) get 0,0,0,1 unlike their **psuedo-class** brethren which get 0,0,1,0
+- The **pseudo-class :not()** adds no specificity by itself, only what’s inside it’s parentheses.
+- The **!important** value appended a CSS property value is an **automatic win**.
+It overrides even inline styles from the markup.
+The only way an !important value can be overridden is with another !important rule declared later in the CSS and with equal or great specificity value otherwise.
+You could think of it as adding 1,0,0,0,0 to the specificity value.

 ### Special Characters and Entities
 An HTML entity is a string that begins with an `&` and ends with a `;`.
 Entities are frequently used to display reserved characters (which would otherwise be interpreted as HTML code), and invisible characters (like non-breaking spaces).
 You can also use them in place of other characters that are difficult to type with a standard keyboard.